Technology at work

 QWP1, QWP2 at the front are switched off.
 The HWP generates large (left) or small (right) circles.
 These are transformed by QWP3, QWP4 at the rear into varying orientations.

-Time-domain response of EPS1000 polarization scrambler
+Step response of EPS1000-80M polarization scrambler

 Polarization-dependent loss (PDL) measurement